quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 auditing.

-End users might not understand the implications of qlog to security or privacy, and their environments limit access control techniques.
-Implementations should make enabling qlog conspicous (e.g., requiring clear and explicit actions to start a capture) and resistant to social engineering, automation, or drive-by attacks; for example, isolation or sandboxing of capture from other activities in the same process or component.
+End users might not understand the implications of qlog to security or privacy, and their environments might limit access control techniques.
+Implementations should make enabling qlog conspicuous (e.g., requiring clear and explicit actions to start a capture) and resistant to social engineering, automation, or drive-by attacks; for example, isolation or sandboxing of capture from other activities in the same process or component.